tttr222/biocppi_extraction/README.md

 ## Requirements

 ~~~
+python 2.7
 numpy
 pandas
 sklearn
 tensorflow 1.0.0 with tensorflow-fold
 ~~~

+In order to train the NER/RC model, pre-trained embeddings are needed.
+Since these files tend to be very big, you have to download them separately and add them to the embedding folder.
+See [embeddings/README.md](embeddings/README.md) for more details.

 # Training

 This will train on the pre-formatted data provided in the `corpus_train` directory.
 Note that this data is compiled from multiple sources including an *augmented* version of the original training data; please see the paper below for more details on the training data composition.

 ## Named Entity Recognition (NER)